grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/09 Test Results Menu.md

 <Blockquote mod="warning">

-Test deletion is not reversible
+Test deletion is irreversible.

 </Blockquote>

-## Set as baseline
+## Set as a baseline

 Set the current test run as your baseline test.
-You can specify one test run per test as baseline.
+You can specify one test run per test as a baseline.
-With baselines, you can compare performance over a longer period of time.
+With baselines, you can compare performance over an extended period.

 ![Set Baseline](./images/08-Test-Results-Menu/set-baseline.png)